SpaceX to launch first all-civilian mission this year | DW | 02.02.2021

 Isaacman, who made his fortune in tech and fighter jets, is financing the entire SpaceX flight.

-SpaceX, the company started by Elon Musk, the world's richest person, said that names of the other passengers "will be announced in the weeks ahead."
+SpaceX, the company started by Elon Musk, said the names of the other passengers "will be announced in the weeks ahead."

 -